atrettel/sheardata/data/D1951001/README.md

     - Reynolds numbers for identical runs LX and LXI do not match completely but are close.
 The values were changed to match run LX.

+    - The velocity ratio for IX-8, p.
+86, does not agree with the data given.
+      The average velocities do not match either for runs VII and IX.
+The value from IX is used.

+    - In general, whenever the average velocity disagreed between a friction factor and velocity ratio test, the velocity ratio value was used.

 - Velocity distribution data, from pages 93 to 125 of the dissertation.

 -------------------------------------------------------------------------------